 Start slowly warming them up to the sale – but first, you need to qualify your leads.

+If you want to keep your sales team productive, not busy, you need to give them qualified leads.
 Qualifying your leads is simpler than some would make it out to be.
 You just need to ask the right questions.
 Establish:

 - where they are in the sales process — how much do they know about your product?